Three Entertainment Wins Gold for Best Wedding Celebration Design at Prestigious WeddingSutra Awards - www.lokmattimes.com

 Three Entertainment Wins Gold for Best Wedding Celebration Design at Prestigious WeddingSutra Awards

-PNN New Delhi [India], September 2: Luxury wedding design and decor firm Three Entertainment, co-founded by Aashna Lalwani, Saanya ...
+New Delhi [India], September 2: Luxury wedding design and décor firm Three Entertainment, co-founded by Aashna Lalwani, Saanya Sharma, ...

 This recognition celebrates Three Entertainment's creative leadership and seamless execution across some of the country's most iconic events – including the grand Ambani family wedding in Jamnagar, the lavish welcome dinner for Diva and Jeet Adani, the vibrant Haldi ceremony of filmmaker Karishma Kohli, and the destination wedding of co-founder Aashna Lalwani in Tuscany, Italy, hosted at the picturesque Il Borro estate.